wendyverdonk93/docs/content/payment-methods/credit-cards/creditcards/activate-credit-cards.md

 read_more: '.'
 ---
 ## Activate
 With MultiSafepay, Visa and Mastercard are additional (non-standard) payment method.
-You can submit the application to activate the payment methods through your account manager via <sales@multisafepay.com>
+You can submit the application to activate the payment methods through your account manager at <sales@multisafepay.com>

 To activate Visa and Mastercard as payment methods for your webshop, we would like to receive the following information from you: